cancmrt/filterbucks/README.md

 **On filtered Elements:**

- - filtebucksFilteredHide class added on hiding elements
+ - filterbucksFilteredHide class added on hiding elements
- - filtebucksFilteredShow class added on showing elements
+ - filterbucksFilteredShow class added on showing elements

 **On related filter elements:**